ccallawa/alyvix_doc/videos_and_tutorials/basic_concept_tutorials.rst

 .. _basic_concepts_tutorials_300_2min:

-.. rubric:: 2-Minute Introduction to Version 3.0.0
+.. rubric:: The 2-Minute Introduction to Version 3.0.0

 This video gives you the quickest tour possible of the main features of Alyvix, including how to: